DeanLemans/deanlemans.github.io/content/vault_rules.md

   - [ ] spellcheck
   - [ ] tag or category validation
   - [ ] unresolved link notifications
-- enjoy the doing, dont make it a burden
+- enjoy the doing, don't make it a burden

 ---